?

 • Following such surgery, one can expect to have both excellent distance and reading vision, and to see well enough to safely drive without spectacles (even if one has worn strong spectacles since childhood).

-Public hospitals use a questionnaire and its ‘points’, to determine whether or not you can receive publicly funded cataract surgery.
-It is often wrongly assumed that a low ‘score’, means that the cataract is ‘not bad enough' to treat; however the public hospital ‘threshold score’ is determined by available funding and those missing out often have Dr Rogers perform their cataract surgery at Southern Cross Hospital where ‘scoring’ and rationing does not apply and where surgery can be done within a week or two if required.
+While Public hospitals use a questionnaire and its ‘points’, to determine whether or not you can receive publicly funded cataract surgery.
+It is often, wrongly, assumed that a low ‘score’, means that the cataract is ‘not bad enough' to treat; however the public hospital ‘threshold score’ is determined by available funding and those missing out often ask Dr Rogers perform their cataract surgery at Southern Cross Hospital where ‘scoring’ and rationing does not apply and where surgery can be done within a week or two if required.

 TORIC IOLs (to correct Astigmatism) during Cataract Surgery

-Toric intraocular lenses These are a 'premium intraocular lens' option, which in experienced hands can be used in more than 50% of eyes undergoing cataract surgery.
+Toric intraocular lenses These are a "premium" intraocular lens' option, which in Dr Rogers uses in more than 50% of eyes undergoing cataract surgery.
 Toric intraocular lenses look similar to ‘regular’ IOLs, however are designed with a curved (‘toric’) surface.
-They must be precisely aligned inside the eye at a specific angle, depending on the shape and the 'total' power of the eye's astigmatism.
+They need to be be precisely aligned inside the eye at a specific angle, depending on the shape and amount of the eye's astigmatism.
 Correction of astigmatism can allow much better quality vision and less dependence on glasses.
-Dr Rogers has had more experience than most, having used toric intraocular lenses for 15 years.
-He is the only cataract surgeon in Southland/Otago using “Swept Source OCT” Laser Biometry which measures both the inside and the outside surfaces of the cornea to obtain the ‘total power’ of the cornea for more precise IOL measurements and better visual outcomes.
+Dr Rogers has had more experience than most, having used astigmatism intraocular lenses for 16 years.
+He was the first cataract surgeon in Southland/Otago to use “Swept Source OCT” Laser Biometry which measures both the inside and the outside surfaces of the cornea to obtain the ‘total power’ of the cornea for more precise IOL measurements and better visual outcomes.
 This is particularly important when deciding on the patient's suitability for a toric IOL, when calculating which Toric IOL power to use and the precise alignment of this toric IOL. https://www.youtube.com/watch?v=8D-GI331l18

 Toric intraocular lenses

-These are a 'premium intraocular lens' option, which in experienced hands can be used in more than 50% of eyes undergoing cataract surgery.
+These are a "premium" intraocular lens' option, which in Dr Rogers uses in more than 50% of eyes undergoing cataract surgery.

 Toric intraocular lenses look similar to ‘regular’ IOLs, however are designed with a curved (‘toric’) surface.
-They must be precisely aligned inside the eye at a specific angle, depending on the shape and the 'total' power of the eye's astigmatism.
+They need to be be precisely aligned inside the eye at a specific angle, depending on the shape and amount of the eye's astigmatism.

 Correction of astigmatism can allow much better quality vision and less dependence on glasses.

-Dr Rogers has had more experience than most, having used toric intraocular lenses for 15 years.
+Dr Rogers has had more experience than most, having used astigmatism intraocular lenses for 16 years.

-He is the only cataract surgeon in Southland/Otago using “Swept Source OCT” Laser Biometry which measures both the inside and the outside surfaces of the cornea to obtain the ‘total power’ of the cornea for more precise IOL measurements and better visual outcomes.
+He was the first cataract surgeon in Southland/Otago to use “Swept Source OCT” Laser Biometry which measures both the inside and the outside surfaces of the cornea to obtain the ‘total power’ of the cornea for more precise IOL measurements and better visual outcomes.

 This is particularly important when deciding on the patient's suitability for a toric IOL, when calculating which Toric IOL power to use and the precise alignment of this toric IOL.